-Although the Salish and Kootenai police department is responsive, stable, and generally well respected, at the time of our site visits, it was facing new challenges.
-Most striking were the Council's expectations, which seemed to reflect community concerns and suggested the need for a new policing strategy.
-With the encouragement of the Council and the community, the department was poised to use these new challenges as an opportunity to think strategically and develop a policing style even more tightly bound to the Tribes' institutions, priorities, values, and needs.
+After years of being a "responsive," stable, and generally well-respected department, the CSKT police department is facing new challenges.
+Most striking are the Council's expectations, which seem to reflect community concerns and which suggest the need for a new policing strategy.
+At the time of our visits, however, there was little indication that the department was ready to use these new challenges as an opportunity to think strategically and develop a policing style even more tightly bound to the Tribes' institutions, priorities, values, and needs.
+As the next site visit example demonstrates, this hesitation is not unique.

+V.B.4.
 Three Affiliated Tribes

 The Three Affiliated Tribes (the Mandan, Hidatsa, and Arikara) live on the Fort Berthold Reservation in west-central North Dakota.
 Tribal membership is approximately 10,000, of whom 4,000 live on the reservation.
-The Tribes have developed a modest gambling enterprise, but poor economic conditions predominate.
-The geography of this area presents a striking contrast to the desert landscapes of the Tohono O'odham and Gila River reservations and the mountainous vistas of the Flathead reservation: The Fort Berthold Reservation occupies approximately 1 million acres of softly rolling wheat fields and prairies.
+The tribe has developed a modest gambling enterprise, but poor economic conditions predominate.
+The geography of this area presents a striking contrast to the desert landscapes of the Tohono O'odham and Gila River reservations and the mountainous vistas of the Flathead reservation: It comprises approximately one million acres of softly rolling wheat fields and prairies.
 About 11 percent of the reservation is covered by Lake Sakakawea, which was formed by the Garrison Dam in the early 1950s.
-The lake not only split the reservation, but also drove the Tribes from the fertile, protected banks of the Missouri River to the surrounding windblown prairie.
+The lake not only split the reservation, but drove the tribes from the fertile, protected banks of the Missouri River to the surrounding windblown prairie.
 In the summer, heat encourages residents to take advantage of the cool lakeside, but in winter, long periods of extreme cold and blizzards can slow travel and isolate residents.
 In brief, the size of the reservation, its geography, and the seasonally intemperate weather complicate the provision of police coverage.
 The sheer size of the reservation and the presence of the lake mean that a single routine service call to an outlying community can occupy an officer for a substantial period.
 Poor winter weather can isolate individual residences, and even entire communities, for days at a time.

-At the time of our site visits (in 1996, 1997, and 1998), the Three Affiliated Tribes police department was a BIA-managed "split" department, comprised of BIA officers and tribal officers funded through COPS grants.
+At the time of our site visits,119 the Fort Berthold police department was a BIA-managed "split" department, comprised of BIA officers and tribal officers funded through COPS grants.
 Indeed, leaders of this well-managed department have relied on COPS officers to play a critical role in assisting the department in addressing its steadily increasing workload.
-For example, the increased police coverage these officers provide helped the department head off a threat by the political leadership in an outlying community to organize its own independently administered police department.
-The need for COPS officers correctly implies that the department has a limited resource base (its 1998 budget was \$1 million).
+For example, the increased police coverage these officers provided helped the department head off a threat by the political leadership in an outlying community to organize its own, independently administered police department.
+Of course, the need for COPS officers correctly implies that the department has a limited resource base (its 1998 budget was \$1 million).
 Hiring tribal officers is one of many adjustments the department has made to cope with its lack of resources (most of the other adjustments affect police operations).
-Remarkably, these supervision and resource challenges did not deter the Three Affiliated Tribes department from developing and using policies and procedures for essential police practices (such as background checks of new officers and standardized disciplinary procedures).
-In fact, at the time of our most recent visit, the department was developing new policies and procedures for a communityoriented bicycle patrol in its most concentrated population center, New Town.
+Remarkably, these supervision and resource challenges did not deter the Fort Berthold department from developing and using policies and procedures for essential police practices (such as background checks of new officers and standardized disciplinary procedures).
+In fact, at the time of our most recent visit, the department was developing new policies and procedures for a community-oriented bicycle patrol in its most concentrated population center, New Town.
 Department leadership was eager to build on such practices to better address crime in a proactive manner.